QuickBooks HelpQuickBooksHelpIntuit

 • Foreign income

-To find out if you need to send a tax return, use HMRC's online checker.
+If you're unsure whether you need to submit a tax return, you can use HMRC's online checker.

 Can I send a Self Assessment tax return in QuickBooks?

-It's currently not possible to file your Self Assessment through QuickBooks.
-However, you can use the income and expenses information on the Income Tax page in QuickBooks to help generate an estimate of your Income Tax.
+Currently, it's not possible to file your Self Assessment directly through QuickBooks.
+However, you can use the income and expense information on the Income Tax page in QuickBooks to generate an estimate of your Income Tax.

 If you use QuickBooks Self-Employed, follow this checklist.